thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ### Pitfalls of the current solution

-The current lack of tenancy awareness in Thanos' query path makes it impossible to investigate issues related to multi-tenancy without the use of external tools or proxies.
-For example, it's impossible to determine which tenants are experiencing high latency or high error rates.
+The current lack of tenancy awareness in Thanos' query path makes it impossible to investigate issues related to multi-tenancy without the use of external tools, proxies, or deploying a full dedicated query path for each tenant (including one Query Frontend if the setup needs it, one Querier, and one Storage Gateway, to be as complete as possible).
+For example, it's impossible to determine which tenants are experiencing high latency or high error rates

 ## Goals

-* Allow the query path components to be configurable to identify tenants, opening the way to the implementation per-tenant features on the query path.
+* Allow the query path components to be configurable to identify tenants, opening the way to the implementation per-tenant features on the query path without needing to run multiple copies of the components, each dedicated to a single tenant.
 These features include, but aren't limited to, the following:
   * Per-tenant observability.
   * Per-tenant settings.
 For example, having different limits per tenant, which is a common request.
   * Enforce presence of one or more tenant labels in queries.